johnhyde/island/12 breach detective.md

 "I'm sorry to hear that, dearest," said Florida.
 After a pause: "At least he presumably died doing what he loved: hearing things and then writing them down."[@ J came up with this underlying joke ~M]

 "Yes... my behated[$ this was one of her nicknames for him].
 I know he's up there writing what he hears in heaven, now.[$ heaven canonically exists in the flyingislandverse, btw[$ oddly enough, it's also a giant flying island.
 It just flies very high][$"interesting, interesting!"
-Wright Heare said in heaven, writing something down, having just interviewed a victim.][$ Every so often, someone would come down from heaven for some reason, and that's how they know it definitely exists for real for real.]]
+Wright Heare said in heaven, writing something down, having just interviewed a victim.][$ Every so often, someone would come down from heaven for some reason, and that's how they know it definitely exists for real for real.][@ The heaven in the flyingislandverse is also canonically universalist, and simply rectifies your moral nature when you get there, after which there is a great repenting etc on your part.
+Although we have never mentioned this.
+Also canonically, you can sneak up there sans rectification if you just have a big enough ladder.]]

 "Naturally, the station immediately assigned me a new partner, for protection.
 Say hello to Wleft Theare."